ebourg/jsign/README.md

 * Jsign now requires Java 7 or higher
 * Multiple signatures are now supported.
 New signatures can replace or be added to the previous ones.
 * PKCS#11 hardware tokens are now supported.
-* The signature algorithm can now be specified independently of the digest algorithm (contributed by Markus Kilås)
+* The signature algorithm can now be specified independently of the digest algorithm (contributed by Markus KilÃ¥s)
 * Timestamping is attempted 3 times by default with a 10 seconds pause if an exception occurs (contributed by Erwin Tratar)
 * Timestamping can now fail over to other services
 * Private keys in PEM format are now supported (PKCS#1 and PKCS#8, encrypted or not)
-* Upgraded BouncyCastle to 1.54 (contributed by Markus Kilås)
+* Upgraded BouncyCastle to 1.54 (contributed by Markus KilÃ¥s)
-* Fixed the Accept header for RFC 3161 requests (contributed by Markus Kilås)
+* Fixed the Accept header for RFC 3161 requests (contributed by Markus KilÃ¥s)
 * Internal refactoring to share the code between the Ant task and the CLI tool (contributed by Michael Peterson)
 * The code has been split into distinct modules (core, ant, cli).
 * Jsign is now available as a plugin for Maven (net.jsign:jsign-maven-plugin) and Gradle